byvfx/go-raytracing/README.md

 ## Overview

 This project implements a raytracer that generates PNG image files.
-The current implementation features a simple sphere with ray intersection testing rendered against a sky gradient background.
+The current implementation features three simple spheres with ray intersection testing rendered against a sky gradient background.
+Each sphere has a different material property to demonstrate basic rendering techniques.

 ## Requirements